How to Count Carbs: Mixed Recipes & Home Baking

 2. Add up the individual carb values to calculate a total carb value for the whole recipe.

 For our pancakes, we add: 184 + 12 + 5 +1 +18 and come up with 220g total carbs for all of the pancakes that this recipe will make.

 3. Cook or bake the food as indicated.

 To be reasonably precise in our carb-counting, it's a good idea to be consistent in the size of the different pancakes.
 I use a level 1/4 cup measuring cup (not heaping, not too shy of the rim) to scoop up the pancake batter, which makes each pancake the same size.
 (You can heap or shortchange it if you want - you just need to do so by the same amount on each pancake.)

-You can also reverse engineer the portion sizes by combining the ingredients in a large measuring cup and noting the total volume of, in this case, the batter, before cooking.
-Then divide by the number of pancakes you want (or alternatively, by the amount of carbs you want each pancake to have - see Step 4).
-For example, if the pancake recipe yields 3 cups of batter, then it will make:
+If you prefer to work backward from a given serving, you can reverse engineer the portion sizes.
+Start by combining the ingredients in a large measuring cup and noting the total volume of, in this case, the batter, before cooking.
+For this example, let's say that the total volume of the pancake batter was 3 cups even.
+You then divide this total volume by the number of pancakes you want (or alternatively, by the amount of carbs you want each pancake to have - see Step 4).
+For example, if our pancake recipe yields 3 cups of batter, then it will make:

 12 small pancakes, each using 1/4 cup of batter, or

 6 large pancakes, each using 1/2 cup of batter.

 You then use the appropriate size measuring cup to make the number of pancakes that you want in the end.